mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 header:
     image: "/images/blog cover.jpg"
 tags: [kotlin]
 excerpt: "Whether we develop using an object-oriented or functional approach, we always have the problem of handling errors.
 Kotlin offers a lot of different methods to do it.
-Here, we'll focus on strategies that don't manage the cause of the error, i.e., nullable types and Arrow `Option` types."
+Here, we'll focus on strategies that deal with the error without managing its cause, i.e., nullable types and Arrow Option types."
 ---

 The Kotlin language is a multi-paradigm, general-purpose programming language.
 Whether we develop using an object-oriented or functional approach, we always have the problem of handling errors.
 Kotlin offers a lot of different methods to handle errors.
 Still, this article will focus on the functional approaches and introduce the Arrow library.
 This article is the first part of a series.
-We'll focus on strategies that don't manage the cause of the error, i.e., nullable types and Arrow `Option` types.
+We'll focus on strategies that deal with the error without managing its cause, i.e., nullable types and Arrow Option types.
 So, without further ado, let's get started.

 ## 1. Setup